Dear Class of 2028,

 Location: Martel Recital Hall, Skinner Hall of Music

-Voice lessons involve the study of the bel canto tradition in singing, with a focus predominantly on classical vocal repertoire and technique.
+Voice lessons involve the study of vocal technique and repertoire from beginner to advanced.
+The purpose of lessons is to help students gain a better understanding and control over their voice, and develop a healthy technique.
 Auditions are competitive.
 Sign up for an audition in advance by filling out the Voice Lesson Audition Google Form.
-The form will open Monday, August 21, 2023.
-Students are encouraged to prepare one classical vocal piece in any language, preferably memorized.
+The form will open on Monday, August 26, 2024.
+Students are encouraged to prepare two vocal pieces in any language, preferably memorized, that show their vocal range, diction, dynamic control, and intonation.
 Please bring a copy of the music with piano accompaniment, as an accompanist will be provided.
-Students who do not have a classical piece prepared may also present selections from musical theater or other music genres.
-For any questions, please email Rachel Rosales.
+You may also sing unaccompanied.
+Students may present selections from classical repertoire, musical theater, or other music genres.
+For any questions, please email Drew Minter.

 Location: Martel Recital Hall, Skinner Hall of Music

-Participation is open to all students by audition regardless of their chosen majors.
-The Vassar College Chamber Music program offers students opportunities to participate in string quartets, piano trios, wind quintets, and other less traditional formations depending on the repertoire.
+Participation is open to all students by audition, regardless of their chosen majors.
+The Vassar College Chamber Music program offers students opportunities to participate in string quartets, piano trios, wind quintets, and other less traditional formations, depending on the repertoire.
 The groups perform once each semester in the recital hall and several times in other venues on and off campus.
 Participation is open to all students by audition and may be taken for credit.
 For the audition, you will be asked to play two short contrasting excerpts (fast/slow) of your choice, and there will also be some simple sight-reading.
-If you have any questions please email our Orchestra Director, Eduardo Navega.
+If you have any questions, please email our Orchestra Director, Eduardo Navega.
 Please fill out a Google form to sign up for an audition.
-The forms will open Monday, August 21, 2023.
+The forms will open on Monday, August 26, 2024.

 Location: Gordon Commons, Second Floor

-Are you a first generation, low income and/or undocumented student?
-If so, the FLI Program is for you!
-Grab your plate and join us on the second floor of the Gordon Commons, get an overview of FLI, mingle with your cohort and meet the director and student leaders.
+• Transitions: Are you a first generation, low income and/or undocumented student?
+If so, the Transitions Program is for you!
+Grab your plate and join us on the second floor of the Gordon Commons, get an overview of Transitions, mingle with your cohort and meet the director and student leaders.

 4:30 p.m.–6:30 p.m.: Dinner & Brewer Games Prep